jethrocarr/puppet-roadwarrior/README.md

 ## MacOS Clients

-WARNING: MacOS clients not currently working properly, need to spend some time debugging this further.
-This warning will be removed once we validate.
+The MacOS process is a bit fiddly, make sure you carefully follow the instructions, especially in regard to trusting the certs.
+Also ensure you are on MacOS 10.11 (El Capitan) or later.

 1. Import the `.p12` file generated for the client (eg "examplephone.p12").
+Find the newly imported cert inside keychain access and make it as "Always Trusted".

+2. Import the `CACert.pem` file generate for the client.
+Go into Keychain Access and find the CA under "Certificates".
+Now mark it as "Always Trusted".

+3. These first two steps are CRITICAL, if either the client cert or CA cert are not trusted, the VPN will fail to connect without any visible message.

-2. Configure via `System Preferences -> Network` by adding a new VPN interface and selecting IKEv2.
-You must then:
+4. Access `System Preferences -> Network` and add a new VPN interface, making sure to select IKEv2 specifically.

-3. Populate `Server Address` and `Remote ID` with the VPN Name you're using and set the local ID to `client@vpnname` where client is the name of the client resource defined (eg "examplephone" and vpnname is the main `vpn_name` defined for the `roadwarrior` class.
+5. Populate `Server Address` and `Remote ID` with the VPN Name you're using and set the local ID to `client@vpnname` where client is the name of the client resource defined (eg "examplephone" and vpnname is the main `vpn_name` defined for the `roadwarrior` class.

-4. Under `Authentication Settings` select certificate authentication using the one we imported before.
+6. Under `Authentication Settings` select certificate authentication using the one we imported before.

+7. Establish your first connection and enjoy!